christian-7/MultiColorSPR/README.md

 ### General Information

-- For pseudocode and processing instructions, see `Documentation`.
+- For pseudocode and processing instructions, see [Documentation](https://github.com/christian-7/MultiColorSPR/blob/master/Documentation.pdf).

 - The code was developed and tested in MATLAB2016b for Windows 10 and macOS 10.12.6 and requires no non-standard hardware.